Where Do I Begin?

 SURVIVOR OF SUICIDE GRIEF SUPPORT GROUPS

 The death of a loved one is never easy and grief is experienced differently for everyone.
-Jacob Crouch Suicide Prevention Services and the Catholic Diocese of Lafayette’s Office of Marriage and Family Life provide support groups that are especially tailored for survivors of suicide.
+Jacob Crouch Suicide Prevention Services provides support groups that are especially tailored for survivors of suicide.
 These group meet in Lafayette and Opelousas and provide a safe place for those who have lost a loved one to suicide to share their struggles, experiences, and pain as they struggle to regain hope and strength.
 The groups are facilitated by licensed counselors and are open to all survivors of suicide over the age of 18.
 The groups meet on two evenings each month and are free.

 Please call our office at (337) 981-2180 for more information about the groups or to register.